linode/docs/docs/applications/voip/install-and-configure-mumble-on-debian.md

 description: 'Mumble is an open-source, encrypted VoIP software.
 This guide instructs how to install the Mumble server on Debian and gives general guidelines for configuring the Mumble client.'
 keywords: 'mumble, debian, murmur, gaming, voip, voice chat'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
-published: 'Friday, November 6th, 2015'
+published: 'Tuesday, November 9th, 2015'
-modified: Friday, November 6th, 2015
+modified: Tuesday, November 9th, 2015
 modified_by:
     name: Linode
 title: 'Install and Configure Mumble on Debian'